 PROGRAM EDUCATIONAL OBJECTIVES | FACULTY LISTING | A.S.
 PROGRAM GUIDE | B.S.
 PROGRAM GUIDE | TYPICAL B.S.
 SEQUENCE | CREDENTIAL PROGRAM GUIDES | COURSE DESCRIPTIONS

-"Student Outcomes" are statements of the knowledge and skills that students in an educational program are expected to demonstrate by the time of graduation.
-Faculty members at Point Park University have established the 12 outcomes listed below for students pursuing a Bachelor of Science degree program in electrical engineering technology.
+“Student Outcomes” are statements of the knowledge and skills that students in an educational program are expected to demonstrate by the time of graduation.
+The faculty have established the 12 outcomes listed below for students pursuing a Bachelor of Science degree program in Electrical Engineering Technology.
 (Students pursuing an Associate in Science degree are expected to achieve a subset of these outcomes.)
 Students’ success in achieving these outcomes is measured regularly using a variety of assessment tools such as in-class problems and surveys.

 1. Students will analyze and design electrical systems, components, and processes.